What is microfinance?

 In simple terms, microfinance gives those in need a means to lift themselves out of poverty.

-Find out more about how microfinance works below:
+Find out more about the different aspects of microfinance below:

 The history of microfinance dates back to the 1970s when it was pioneered by the Nobel Prize winner Muhammad Yunus.
 Since then, the purpose of microfinance has changed - modern microfinance is much more diverse than many people realise.
 Whilst most people think simply of credit and loans, there's a whole range of small-scale economic tools which enable the world’s poorest to save, borrow, insure, and educate themselves.